hasura/graphql-engine/docs/graphql/manual/api-reference/schema-metadata-api/scheduled-triggers.rst

    * - schedule_at
      - true
      - Timestamp (ISO8601 format)
-     - The time at which the event should be delivered.
+     - The time at which the invocation should be invoked.
    * - payload
      - false
      - JSON